 The new Executive Master of Global Management: Space Leadership, Business, and Policy aims to promote international cooperation and a global space policy, as expeditions by Jeff Bezos, Elon Musk, and Richard Branson open up space to the private sector.

 Why a master in space leadership?

 ASU believes the modern-day space race between billionaire business magnates has the same potential to impact the world as the internet in the 1990s.

 It’s estimated by space consultancy Northern Sky Research that the market for space tourism will reach $10.4 billion by 2028.
 Beyond tourism, some companies are aiming to set up communications on the moon, there’s even the possibility of using it for resources and fuel.

 It’s also suspected that a commercial space travel market will open up for private businesses, offering a range of inter-galactic services as the number of people in space increases.
 Elon Musk’s SpaceX has plans to take up to 100 people to Mars at some point in the future.

 But all this potential needs direction, thinks ASU Thunderbird’s Dean and Director-General Sanjeev Khagram (pictured).
 “Space truly is the final frontier to advanced sustainable and equitable prosperity for humanity,” he says.

-Their expeditions mean a new set of rules and agreements between governments, nonprofits, and the private sector are needed.
+But developments like Richard Branson’s Virgin Galactic space flight, and Elon Musk’s travels with SpaceX mean a new set of rules and agreements between governments, nonprofits, and the private sector are needed.
 Sanjeev believes an international space policy should be enforced, which is part of ASU’s aims in its innovative new program.